freest-lang/freest-lang.github.io/getting started/parallel-concurrent.md

   mathClient c
 ```

 Equipped with functions `new` and `fork` we can easily write `forkWith`.
-Nevertheless, `forkWith` stands at an higher level of abstraction and is prone to less concurrency errors.
+Nevertheless, `forkWith` stands at an higher level of abstraction and is prone to less concurrency errors, hence it remains our favourite choice.

 ```
 forkWith : forall a:1A b . (dualof a 1-> b) -> a